- - - - - - SATURDAY, MAY 24, 2025 - - - - - -

 The landscape for authors and literary organizations is complex: Costs are rising, media outlets are shuttering, the social media space is fractured, and funding is limited.
 Only four literary publishers in the South were funded by the NEA in 2024.
 Out of a total of $1.1 million, $75,000 was awarded to those efforts.
 This is a problem, for nearly 40% of the US population lives in the South.
 Support and infrastructure for literary communities here has long trailed the rest of the nation.
 Organizations from the South that still manage to thrive have lessons to teach about brokering equitable partnerships and developing innovative programs.

-Moderator: Beth Ann Fennelly
+Moderator: Beth Ann Fennelly, Poet and Essayist

 This panel explores the work of writers who have chosen to pursue their literary dreams without relocating to cities outside the South.
 Key topics include the resources and support systems necessary to support writers, methods used to makeshift local and regional solutions, and the work required to engage and inspire the next generation of literary talent.